 What do you do then?
 I used to let them drag me down and I often wound up having not just one but a couple of bad days because of whatever happened.

-- Breathe.
-The first thing I do is to just breathe.
+The first thing I almost always do is to just breathe.
 I breathe deeply through my nose by using my belly.
-I focus only on the air going in and out for about 1 minute.
+I focus only on the air going in and out for 1-2 minutes.